Guidelines for Review / Submit your Review here. (closed)

 At Lemon Hound we do read unsolicited work and we do publish from it.

-We are also accepting poetry submission for the fall of 2013.
-You may submit 3-5 pages.
+We are currently accepting POETRY You may submit 3-5 pages.
 We may ask you to send more.
 We are looking for excellent, provocative, well-crafted work in any mode.

 Guidelines for Essays and Fragments / Submit your Essay and Fragments here.

 We are interested in publishing whole essays or partial essays that are both canonical or classic or important works of contemporary poetry, poetics, feminism, cultural criticism, memoir, or non-fiction.